How a Life Annuity Can Reduce Retirement Costs

 What Financial Advisors Are Saying

 Now let's look at what many financial advisors are telling investors.
-They often repeat the mantra that taking on more risk for higher returns can help drive down the lump sum needed to generate the proper retirement income.
+They often repeat the mantra that taking on more risk for higher returns can help drive down the lump sum needed to generate income for retirement.

-As an example, if you are investing more aggressively, using equity-based mutual funds, you can use a higher return rate such as 5.00%.
-The lump sum required to hit that $1,000 a month drops to $145,000 to get to life expectancy (instead of $200,000).
+As an example, if you invest more aggressively with equity-based mutual funds, you could use a higher average rate of return, such as 5.00%.
+The lump sum required to hit that $1,000 a month would drop to $152,000 to get to life expectancy.

-If you plan your retirement assuming that you will get the higher 5.00% return you must be prepared for economic downturns and the possibility your earnings may not pan out every year.
+If you plan your retirement assuming that you will get the higher 5.00% return, you must be prepared for economic downturns and the possibility your earnings may not pan out every year.
 This type of financial strategy is not guaranteed, and you might find your retirement finances not performing as well as you need.

 How to fund your retirement and protect yourself financially is an important part of planning your future.
-Basing your entire retirement plan on assumptions about future rates of return can be dangerous and leave you seriously underfunded when you need income the most.
-A life annuity is one of the most cost effective and safest ways to convert your nest egg into a lifetime of guaranteed income.
+Basing your entire retirement plan on assumptions about future rates of return can be dangerous, leaving you seriously underfunded when you need income the most.
+A lifetime annuity is a cost effective, safe way to convert some of your finances into a guaranteed lifetime income stream.